thuhcsi/NeuCoSVC/README.md

 Audio samples are available at https://thuhcsi.github.io/NeuCoSVC/

-The codes will be available upon acceptance.
+The code is available in the [master branch](https://github.com/thuhcsi/NeuCoSVC).